Contents

 Romania I&L leasing market activity (sqm)

-Source: Eurostat, Colliers
+Source: Eurostat/AMECO, national sources, Colliers